smarthomeNG/plugins/uzsu/README.md

 ### v1.4.1 - 1.5.1
 * Added a web interface for easier debugging
-* Added "back in time" feature to re-trigger missed uzsu evaluations on smarthomeng startup
+* Added "back in time"/initage feature to re-trigger missed uzsu evaluations on smarthomeng startup
 * Added interpolation feature: the UZSU can now be used for smooth transitions of values (e.g. for light dimming, etc.)
 * Added item functions to (de)activate, change interpolation and query some settings from the uzsu item via logic
 * Fixed uzsu evaluation for entries without an rrule setting (day of week)